-Since we began our Credit Where It's Due campaign in 2019, the Government ran a short awareness raising initiative on Pension Credit in early 2020.
-While we welcome this one-off activity, it is unclear what strategy these communications were part of, what its objectives were, and how it targeted the people who need Pension Credit.
+Since we began our Credit Where It's Due campaign in 2019, the Government ran a short awareness raising campaign on Pension Credit in early 2020.
+While we welcome this one-off activity, it is unclear what strategy these communications were part of, what its objectives were, and how it targeted the people who are eligible for but not claiming Pension Credit.
 COVID-19 disrupted its evaluation, so it will be hard to determine whether it was successful or not.
 But, with no written strategy in place at the DWP, this awareness raising campaign sits in isolation, without clear next steps.